Noahdp/record-record/CONTRIBUTING.md

 - Open an issue with the "question" label
 - Start a discussion in the GitHub Discussions tab
 - Reach out to the maintainers

-Thank you for contributing to Record Record! 🎵